upclinux/upclinux.github.io/_posts/2014-12-16-legacy-mbr-to-uefi-gpt-hackintosh.markdown

 (Z: represents ESP.)

+`bcdboot` will replace EFI\\BOOT\\BOOTX64.efi.
+Backup it and replace it with `EFI\CLOVER\CLOVERX64.efi`.

 ### Check

+Reboot, enter the BIOS setup, and change `Boot Mode` to `UEFI`.

 Congratulations!
 (If OS X works well, ...)

-It's recommended to have an OS (software) which can modify files in HFS+ partition before upgrading.

-After converting, I upgraded my OS X to 10.10 via App Store directly and no errors occured.
+After booting, I configured Clover (`EFI/CLOVER/config.plist`) to make OS X work perfectly.
+Then I upgraded my OS X to 10.10 via App Store directly and no errors occured.

+Of course, I hope you have an OS (software) which can modify files in HFS+ partition before upgrading.